 Specific Heat of Water

 For liquid at room temperature and pressure, the value of specific heat capacity (Cp) is approximately 4.2 J/g°C. This implies that it takes 4.2 joules of energy to raise 1 gram of water by 1 degree Celsius.
 This value for Cp is actually quite large.
 This (1 cal/g.deg) is the specific heat of the water as a liquid or specific heat capacity of liquid water.

 One calorie= 4.184 joules; 1 joule= 1 kg(m)2(s)-2 = 0.239005736 calorie.

-The specific heat capacity of water vapor at room temperature is also higher than most other materials.
-For water vapor at room temperature and pressure, the value of specific heat capacity (Cp) is approximately 1.9 J/g°C.
+The specific heat capacity of water vapour at room temperature is also higher than most other materials.
+For water vapour at room temperature and pressure, the value of specific heat capacity (Cp) is approximately 1.9 J/g°C.

 As with most liquids, the temperature of water increases as it absorbs heat and decreases as it releases heat.
 However, the temperature of liquid water falls & rises more slowly than most other liquids.
 We can say that water absorbs heat without an immediate rise in temperature.
 It also retains its temperature much longer than other substances.

 We use this property of water in our body to maintain constant body temperature.
 If water had a lower Csp value, then there would a lot of cases of overheating and underheating.